Santander Logo

 Santander Logo History

-Behind the modern appearance of the banking group lies a multitude of rebranding.
-It changed several names and logos before becoming Santander, which is now known as the largest bank in Spain.
+Behind the modern appearance of the banking group lies a multitude of rebrandings.
+It has changed its name and logos several times before becoming Santander, now Spain’s largest bank.

-And Banco Central Hispano itself, after their unification, has only one emblem with the inscription “Central Hispano,” a blue square and a spiral-shaped yellow figure.
+Banco Central Hispano itself had only one emblem left after its merger, with the inscription “Central Hispano” – a blue square and a yellow spiral figure.
 It was used from 1991 to 1999.
-The bank then merged with Banco Santander and founded Banco Santander Central Hispano.
+Then the bank merged with Banco Santander to form Banco Santander Central Hispano.

 After the name change in 2007, Santander removed the words “Central Hispano” from the emblem, leaving everything else unchanged.
-The next redesign took place in 2018: the organization changed the font, made the background white, and presented the main elements in red.
+The next redesign occurred in 2018: the organization changed the font, set the background to white, and highlighted the main elements in red.

 What is Santander?